Reubin O' D. Askew School of Public Administration and Policy

 Certificate in Emergency Management and Homeland Security

-The undergraduate Certificate in Emergency Management and Homeland Security includes a variety of skill and knowledge concentrations appropriate for practicing managers and others interested in the field.
+The undergraduate certificate in Emergency Management and Homeland Security includes a variety of skill and knowledge concentrations appropriate for practicing managers and others interested in the field.
 To earn the certificate, two required courses and two additional ones selected from those offered by the Askew School must be completed.
-The undergraduate Certificate in Emergency Management and Homeland Security is twelve (12) credit hours total.
-A grade of "C" or higher must be earned in all certificate courses.
-Students interested in the Certificate program must apply before the completion of the sixth (6) credit hour, or second course, in the certificate program.
+The undergraduate certificate in Emergency Management and Homeland Security is twelve (12) credit hours total.
+A grade of “C” or higher must be earned in all certificate courses.
+Students interested in the certificate program must apply before the completion of the sixth (6) credit hour, or second course, in the certificate program.

 Required Courses